-Action Summary Status Complete a review of th the delegations register e Meeting Procedure Local Law and The review has commenced however this will be held over until LGA legislative changes have been enacted. • Undertake a review of all community feedback on .
-Undertake a review of all Council services including seeking All de Community feedback on desired future service levels Februthese Forms All departments have completed their Service Statements.
-These will now be subjected to Executive review by mid-february with a plan established for a Council review of these statements by March/April.
-A plan will then be formulated on how to incorporate community feedback on service levels. • Implement the Pulse Corporate Reporting and Risk Management System across Council for improved performance reporting, risk identification and mitig ation All managers have been provided with one on one training.
-Currently they are all updating the existing risks on the register and advising of any new risks to be included. • Annually review the Long Term Financial St Council adoption of the revised framework rategy and seek The 2019-23 Long Term Financial Strategy (LTFS) was reviewed by the Executive Management Team on 5 December 2017.
+Priority Action Summary Status Continually review service delivery methods and quality Complete a review of the Meeting Procedure Local Law and the delegations register The review has commenced however this will be held over until LGA legislative changes have been enacted. incorporating feedback from the community Undertake a review of all Council services including seeking community feedback on desired future service levels All departments have completed their Service Statements.
+These will now be subjected to Executive review by mid- February with a plan established for a Council review of these statements by March/April.
+A plan will then be formulated on how to incorporate community feedback on service levels.
+Ensure best practice risk management through the implementation of the Risk Management Strategy Implement the Pulse Corporate Reporting and Risk Management System across Council for improved performance reporting, risk identification and mitigation All managers have been provided with one on one training.
+Currently they are all updating the existing risks on the register and advising of any new risks to be included.
+Maintain and annually review Council's Long Term Financial Strategy to ensure financial sustainability Annually review the Long Term Financial Strategy and seek Council adoption of the revised framework The 2019-23 Long Term Financial Strategy (LTFS) was reviewed by the Executive Management Team on 5 December 2017.
 The LTFS report is currently being drafted and is due to be presented to Council at the Council Leadership Retreat scheduled for 23-24 February 2018.
-Develop a Revenue and Rating Strategy in line with the requirements of the new Local Government Act This is to be actioned once the requirements of the new Local Government Act are known. • Complete a Workforce Management Plan in line requirements of the new Local Government Act with the Work has commenced to look at what the requirements of a Workforce Management Plan may include.
+Develop a Revenue and Rating Strategy in line with the requirements of the new Local Government Act This is to be actioned once the requirements of the new Local Government Act are known.
+Maintain Council as an employer of choice and provide a safe work environment Complete a Workforce Management Plan in line with the requirements of the new Local Government Act Work has commenced to look at what the requirements of a Workforce Management Plan may include.
 This will be dependent upon the Local Government Act Review being finalised.

-Priority Action Summary Status Develop and implement actions that allow Council to meet the mandatory thresholds of the National Audit Tool for workplace safety as outlined by the MAV Workcover Self-Insurance program Documents related to workplace safety and that are required to meet self-insurance thresholds will be developed and reviewed by Council according to a timeline set out by the MAV.
+Priority Action Summary Status Develop and implement actions that allow Council to meet the mandatory thresholds of the National Audit Tool for workplace safety and that are workplace safety and that are required to meet self-insurance thresholds will be developed and reviewed by Council according to a th eveloped and reviewed by Council according to a th set out by the MAV.
+Workcover Self- insurance program Developed and reviewed by Council according to a th nsurance program Insurance program Documents related to workplace safety and that are required to meet self-insurance thresholds will be developed and reviewed by Council according to a timeline set out by the MAV.
 This timeline starts with OHS Policy then procedures such as OHS responsibilities and consultation/communication. • Provide high quality, timely customer service Achieve a customer satisfaction rating equal to or greater than 76 in the annual LGV customer satisfaction survey This survey will be conducted in February/March 2018 and the results released in approximately May 2018.
-Seek to establish and maintain strategic partnerships and alliances which enhance Council performance Proactively work with the MAV and VLGA to ensure that Council maximizes the partnership value provided by these two industry groups Governance continues to pursue meaningful opportunities to work with strategic partners.
+Seek to establish and maintain strategic partnerships and alliances which enhance Council performance Proactively work with the MAV and VLGA to ensure that Council maximizes the partnership value provided by these two industry groups Governance continues to pursue meaningful opportunities to work with strategic partners. •